 After 20 years I have finally migrated off of the original confusion.cc server.
 Since I was in college confusion.cc has been hosted on a server in California.
 Originally on a physical box in a managed data centre, what is known as a Server Colocation or just “colo”, and later a virtual machine in the same centre.
 But I’m lazy and have not kept the server up-to-date since I migrated the family email server to a fully managed service ten years ago.
 And now the confusion.cc server is so out of date that it’s a hopeless task to try and update all the software.
 Things came to a head a few months ago with the release of WordPress 5.2 which requires PHP 5.6.20.
 Confusion.cc was limping along on PHP 5.2.5, from 2007!

 So, now comes the end of the colo era for confusion.cc.
 The site is now running on AWS.
+And if the website sees high levels of traffic in the future, I can easily switch to dedicated server hosting plans.
 But one does not move a two decade old website without a few issues…

 After setting up a vanilla WordPress installation on an EC2 instance and a MySQL RDS instance I uploaded the confusion WordPress database and viola!
 What’s with all the funny characters showing up in the posts?
 Best I can tell the original WordPress version used on confusion (installed sometime around 2004, when WordPress was version 1!) defaulted to latin1 encoding but somewhere along the way I started using Unicode characters in posts.
 For some reason it all worked.
 Now however, the default WordPress installation uses UTF8, ergo gobbledygook… there are numerous posts out on the web documenting various ways of fixing the DB.
 Changing the DB config, the individual table config and even the table row config… and there are grep-sed-awk magic spells to cast on a dump file that you can then load into a new DB instance and after a few prays to the elder gods all your Unicodes are correct!